Lushious Massacr: Awards and honors

 Them magazine featured Massacr in the magazine's Them Superlatives 2025, an award collection "for our favorite people made up by our favorite people".
-Massacr was given the It Girl of the Year award, and interviewed on multiple topics.
+Massacr received the It Girl of the Year award; in the accompanying feature, conducted by actor Hari Nef, she discussed the origins of her drag name, the cultural significance of Dragvestigations as an act of queer visibility, and her philosophy of radical self-acceptance.